The Bitcoin Heuristic: A Mental Model for AI

 5. The Native

-The Tourist asks a question and hopes for a good answer.
-The Native looks at a problem and sees a system that can be dismantled, reasoned through, and rebuilt.
+The User types into a prompt box.
+You, the Native, build the box.
+You look at a problem and see a system that can be dismantled, reasoned through, and rebuilt.

 The First-Mover Advantage